zeromq/zyre/README.md

     zyre_destroy (&node2);
     zctx_destroy (&ctx);

+## Hints to Contributors

+Zyre is a nice, neat library, and you may not immediately appreciate why.
+Read the CLASS style guide please, and write your code to make it indistinguishable from the rest of the code in the library.
+That is the only real criteria for good style: it's invisible.

+Don't include system headers in source files.
+The right place for these is zyre_library.h.
+If you need to check against configured libraries and/or headers, include platform.h in the source before including zyre.h.

+Do read your code after you write it and ask, "Can I make this simpler?"
+We do use a nice minimalist and yet readable style.
+Learn it, adopt it, use it.

+Before opening a pull request read our [contribution guidelines](https://github.com/zeromq/zyre/blob/master/CONTRIBUTING.md).
+Thanks!

 ## Project Organization

 Zyre is owned by all its authors and contributors.
 This is an open source